 Cimetidine (Tagamet) can increase desipramine blood levels, possibly causing side effects.
-Other drugs which share this effect include propafenone (Rythmol), flecainide (Tonocard), quinidine (Quinidex, Quinaglute), and fluoxetine (Prozac).
+Other drugs which can increase disipramine blood levels include propafenone (Rythmol), flecainide (Tonocard), quinidine (Quinidex, Quinaglute), and fluoxetine (Prozac).

 TCAs may inhibit the antihypertensive effect of clonidine (Catapres).
 Therefore, combining TCAs with clonidine may lead to dangerous elevations in blood pressure.

 Is desipramine safe to take if I'm pregnant or breastfeeding?

 Desipramine is secreted in breast milk and the effect on nursing infants is known.
 Nursing should be avoided while taking desipramine.

 Tablets: 10, 25, 50, 75, 100, and 150 mg.